 About The World Federation of Exchanges

-Established in 1961, The WFE is the global industry association for exchanges and clearing houses.
-Headquartered in London, it represents over 200 market infrastructure providers, including standalone CCPs that are not part of exchange groups.
-Of our members, 37% are in Asia-Pacific, 43% in EMEA and 21% in the Americas.
-WFE exchanges are home to nearly 45,000 listed companies, and the market capitalisation of these entities is over $82.5 trillion; around $81.8 trillion (EOB) in trading annually passes through the infrastructures WFE members safeguard (at end 2017).
+Established in 1961, the WFE is the global industry association for exchanges and clearing houses.
+Headquartered in London, it represents over 250 market infrastructure providers, including standalone CCPs that are not part of exchange groups.
+Of our members, 37% are in Asia-Pacific, 43% in EMEA and 20% in the Americas.
+WFE’s 57 member CCPs collectively ensure that risk takers post some $1 trillion (equivalent) of resources to back their positions, in the form of initial margin and default fund requirements.
+WFE exchanges are home to 59,400 listed companies, and the market capitalization of these entities is over $122.94 trillion; around $162.04 trillion (EOB) in trading annually passes through WFE members (at end 2021).